 Your employer is not allowed to decide whether you are sick or able to work.
 That is reserved for the company doctor.
 If the company doctor rules that you cannot (yet) work, that opinion carries significant weight.
 Your employer may deviate with motivation, but takes on risks and cannot force you to work.

 There is no legal maximum.
 But contact must be reasonable and should not hinder your recovery.
 If your employer calls daily with work-related questions, that is generally not reasonable.
-For long-term illness, contact every six weeks is customary to discuss progress on the action plan, although interim contact may be justified in some situations.
+For long-term sick leave, contact every six weeks is customary to discuss progress on the action plan, although interim contact may be justified in some situations.

 An employer may only suspend salary for specific reintegration failures: refusing suitable work, not cooperating with reintegration, not appearing at the company doctor, or hindering recovery.
 Additionally, salary withholding may follow for not complying with verification requirements.
 In both cases, you must first be warned in writing.
 Threatening salary suspension without legal grounds may be unlawful.